Private-Sector Small Constellation Satellite Data Product Pilot Evaluation

 - be designed and operated by non-governmental entities.

 To evaluate the data, ESD identified 41 existing NASA-funded research projects that could potentially benefit from and had expertise to evaluate the imagery and/or data being considered for purchase.
 The pilot evaluation program took place from January 1, 2019 to December 16, 2019.
+The Program final report synthesizes and integrates the findings of research reports commissioned by the Pilot.
+Results are presented for each vendor separately.
+The report also includes recommendations that inform the way ahead for the program.

 As a requirement of the Program, the participating PIs were asked to submit two progress reports and a final evaluation on the usefulness of commercial data to meet the research and application needs.
 Findings from the PI reports indicated that the pilot program data is of sufficient quality for continued access and the pilot program has now transitioned to CSDAP.